How to Install Nginx on Fedora 40 or 39

 Checking NGINX Service Health

-After installing NGINX, it’s crucial to confirm that the service is operational.
+After installing NGINX, confirming the service is operational is crucial.
 This verification step ensures that NGINX is running correctly on your Fedora system.
 Use the following command to check the status of the NGINX service:

 systemctl status nginx